ryanbalieiro/vue-resume-template/README.md

 # [Vue Resume Template](https://ryanbalieiro.github.io/vue-resume-template/) by Ryan Balieiro

-This theme offers a simple and clean design tailored for creating user-friendly website resumes or CV landing pages.
+This theme has a simple and clean layout designed for creating user-friendly resumes or CV landing pages.
 It's built using Vue 3.0 (Composition API) and Bootstrap 5, presenting a cohesive one-page layout that blends functionality and aesthetics.

 Key features:
-- An anchored fixed side navigation bar for smooth scrolling through the page.
+- A handy fixed side navigation bar that lets you easily scroll through the different sections of your resume.
-- Six custom section layouts showcasing work experience, educational background, professional skills, portfolio, and more.
+- Six unique section layouts to showcase your work experience, education, skills, portfolio, and more.
-- A tailored navigation mode specifically for mobile screens.
+- An alternative navigation mode designed just for mobile screens.
 - Multi-language translation support included.
-- Using Vite for faster build times and seamless integration.
+- Using Vite for faster build times and better integration.

 ## Status